theMaren/HDA-KWS-Project/README.md

 ### Baseline_model.ipynb
 This notebook outlines our baseline model, against which our developed models are benchmarked.
 The model design follows guidelines from the [TensorFlow audio recognition tutorial](https://www.tensorflow.org/tutorials/audio/simple_audio).

+### Conformer_model.ipynb
+This notebook demonstrates the application of a compact conformer model to our dataset.
+The conformer model adheres to the architecture outlined in [Gulati20].

+## Python scripts

+### preprocessing_tf and preprocessing
+Both scripts contain identical functions used for preprocessing.
+The key difference lies in the data format: preprocessing.py processes data as numpy arrays, while preprocessing_tf.py handles data as tensors.
+The approach used in preprocessing.py is intended for exploratory data analysis and demonstrating the preprocessing pipeline.
+Conversely, preprocessing_tf.py is employed during model development since it already operates with tensors, ensuring the data is in the appropriate format for training models.

+### conformer.py
+The script includes the classes for constructing our conformer model and performing hyperparameter optimization for it.

+### evaluation.py
+The script includes methods for evaluating models based on performance, time, and resource consumption.